 Hospitality Sector Strategy

-The WIC has focused initial efforts on job placement and training strategies targeting the hospitality industry, which serve both job seekers and businesses.
-Based on conversations with employers and training providers and an analysis of labor market data, the WIC is implementing this component of the workforce intermediary strategy in two distinct phases – a job placement phase and a training phase.
+The WIC supports job placement and training strategies targeting the hospitality industry, which serve both job seekers and businesses.
+Based on ongoing feedback from industry stakeholders and analyses of labor market data, the WIC is increasing the capacity of training providers that offer industry-specific credentials and partnering with other public sector stakeholders to align services with industry needs.

 A Hospitality Industry Advisory Committee consisting of representatives from hotel and restaurant industry associations, businesses, and labor unions is assisting the WIC in overseeing the program and ensuring that program services are meeting the needs of employers in the hospitality industry.